Welcome to the Pacific Invasive Ant Toolkit!

 - Legislation: laws, agreements and regulations help to prevent and manage ant problems

 - Getting help: as well as the resources in the PIAT, technical experts, regional agencies and NGOs can help you

 Don't forget to use the search function under the top menu bar!

 To interactively view case studies of management and impacts, click on the PIAT logo at the top left of the page.

-At the bottom of every page, you'll find links to credits, copyright information and a site map.
-The site contains a number of technical terms, and we have provided a glossary to assist understanding.
+At the bottom of every page, you'll find links to credits, copyright information, glossary, a site map and the story map.

 The PIAT is best viewed on a large screen to make the most of large sized images.
 If you are using a small screen, these images don't resize, so reducing the 'zoom' in your browser settings can make it easier to view the site.